 As many as 25% of Americans with low back pain may have a condition known as sacroiliitis.
-At Polaris Spine & Neurosurgery Center, with offices in Sandy Springs and the College Park area of Atlanta, Georgia, the experienced medical team offers diagnosis and treatment to alleviate the chronic pain of sacroiliitis.
+At Polaris Spine & Neurosurgery Center, with offices in Sandy Springs, Johns Creek, and the College Park area of Atlanta, Georgia, the experienced medical team offers diagnosis and treatment to alleviate the chronic pain of sacroiliitis.
 Learn more about the customized treatment options available for sacroiliitis by calling the office nearest you or by using the online booking system to schedule an appointment.

 Sacroiliitis is an inflammatory condition causing pain within the sacroiliac joint.
 Symptoms include pain in the lower back region, hips, or buttocks.
 It can often cause referred pain down the leg, into the foot or groin.